iamdonovan/spymicmac/doc/tutorials/micmac_processing/tapioca.rst

 When working with KH-9 images, this will usually be sufficient, and you can move on to the next step, :doc:`tapas`.

 With a large number of images, this will be a very slow process.
-If you have vector data (e.g., a shapefile) of the image footprints, you can use :py:meth:`sPyMicMac.micmac.write_neighbour_images` to narrow down the number of image pairs where ``Tapioca`` will search for pairs.
+If you have vector data (e.g., a shapefile) of the image footprints, you can use :py:meth:`spymicmac.micmac.write_neighbour_images` to narrow down the number of image pairs where ``Tapioca`` will search for pairs.
 This will create a file, ``FileImagesNeighbour.xml``, that specifies which images overlap based on their footprints.